-This lightweight oil is believed to be packed with skin-beneficial Vitamins A and E12.
+- Argan oil: This lightweight oil is believed to be packed with skin-beneficial Vitamins A and E12.

-Coconut oil is believed to penetrate skin better than most oils14, so it’s believed to quickly and effectively moisturize dry, flaky skin types.
+- Coconut oil: Coconut oil is believed to penetrate skin better than most oils14, so it’s believed to quickly and effectively moisturize dry, flaky skin types.

-Triple-purified white petrolatum is a good solution for very dry, itchy skin.
+- Vaseline® Jelly: Triple-purified white petrolatum is a good solution for very dry, itchy skin.
 Plus, it’s non-comedogenic (not pore-blocking).

-Shea butter is a moisturizing agent known to alleviate dry skin problems.
+- Shea butter: Shea butter is a moisturizing agent known to alleviate dry skin problems.

-Known to improve skin elasticity15.
+- Cocoa butter: Known to improve skin elasticity15.
 Try Vaseline® Cocoa Radiant Lotion for both the richness inspired by cocoa butter and made with Vaseline® Jelly.